fluentassertions/fluentassertions/Documentation.md

 subject.ShouldNotRaise(“SomeOtherEvent”);
 ```

-Important Limitation: Due to limitations in Silverlight, Windows Phone and .NET for Windows Store APps, only the ShouldRaisePropertyChangeFor() and  ShouldNotRaisePropertyChangeFor() methods are supported in those versions.
+**Important Limitation:** Due to limitations in Silverlight, Windows Phone and .NET for Windows Store Apps, only the ShouldRaisePropertyChangeFor() and  ShouldNotRaisePropertyChangeFor() methods are supported in those versions.

 <a name="type-assertions"/>
 ## Type, Method and property assertions ##